 The quality of your written description should be of the highest possible quality.

-If you don’t have an in-house writer or feel confident in your writing abilities, consider hiring somebody to write yours.
+If you don’t have an in-house writer or feel confident in your writing abilities, consider hiring a professional writer.

 This is the space where you must be creative and strategic with how you describe your app.

-Consider utilizing bullet lists to detail your features, and keep textual content short and concise.
+Consider using bullet lists to detail your features and keep textual content concise.

-It’s important to fully describe your app here, making sure to include as many important details as possible.
+It’s essential to fully describe your app here, making sure to include as many important details as possible.

-You will gain your user’s respect if your store listing is clear, and they can understand your app before they download it.
+You will gain your users’ respect if your store listing is clear, allowing them to understand your app before they download it.

 Pictures and Preview

-People are visual creatures, so it’s important to put an appropriate amount of energy into this part of your apps listing.
+People are visual creatures, so it’s essential to put an appropriate amount of energy into this part of your app’s listing.

 Visual content will shape the first impression of most of your potential users, so make sure to keep it high-quality.

-Remember, a lot of users won’t even scroll past the screenshots before making a decision regarding installing your app.
-Consider this when choosing visual content to represent your app, you want
+Remember, many users won’t even scroll past the screenshots before deciding whether to install your app.
+Consider this when choosing visual content to represent your app: you want

 For your more visual users, screenshots and videos can make a huge difference in getting installs.